Baby universe as logical qubits: information recovery in random encoding: Introduction

 If we postulate that the baby universe and the asymptotic AdS regions are entangled through a tripartite Haar-like structure in the purified state $|\Psi_{ABC}\rangle$, we then face the question of how this picture can be reconciled with the apparent fate of the baby universe, which seems to eventually collapse into a singularity.
 This puzzle might be addressed by invoking a variant of the complementarity idea, possibly with additional observer degrees of freedom and non-isometric dynamics, or by hoping that full quantum gravity effects somehow allow information to escape from the baby-universe singularity.
 Although we do not attempt to resolve this issue here, we point out that the baby universe appears to be almost frozen from the boundary CFT viewpoint due to breakdown of complementary recovery.
 In particular, we argue that the effect of boundary time evolution generated by $H = H_A + H_B$ on the baby-universe degrees of freedom is exponentially suppressed scaling as $e^{-O(S_{\mathrm{BU}})}$.

+While our discussion is primarily motivated by two-sided geometries, it is natural to ask whether the same mechanism can account for baby-universe degrees of freedom in one-sided constructions.
+We extend our information-theoretic analysis to single-boundary setups by modeling the one-sided geometry as a projection of a tripartite Haar-random state.
+We demonstrate that the baby-universe remains operationally well-defined even after eliminating one boundary, in the sense that its entropy cannot be reduced by any local measurements on the discarded subsystem.
+This suggests that the emergence of baby-universe degrees of freedom does not fundamentally rely on the presence of two asymptotic boundaries.

 This paper is organized as follows.
 Section~\ref{sec:tripartite} reviews the typical absence of bipartite entanglement in tripartite Haar random states.
 Section~\ref{sec:encoding} discusses the breakdown of complementary recovery in Haar random encoding and introduces a toy model of a baby universe.
-Section~\ref{sec:CFT}, discusses how such pseudorandom tripartite entanglement structures may arise in genuine AdS/CFT setups.
+Section~\ref{sec:CFT} discusses how such pseudorandom tripartite entanglement structures may arise in genuine AdS/CFT setups.
 Section~\ref{sec:bulk} addresses conceptual issues in the bulk, including cloning and singularity puzzles.
+Section~\ref{sec:single} addresses the case of single-boundary baby universes.
 Finally, section~\ref{sec:outlook} summarizes our findings and reflecs on their conceptual implications.